-We are the controller for your information.
-A controller decides on why and how information is used and shared.
+We are the controller for your information, alongside North Staffordshire Combined Healthcare NHS Trust.
+Jointly, we decide on why and how information is used and shared.

 Data Protection Officer contact details

 Our Data Protection Officer is Sahra Smith and she is responsible for monitoring our compliance with data protection requirements.
 You can contact her with queries or concerns relating to the use of your personal data at DPO@combined.nhs.uk